Large Language Models in Qualitative Research: Uses, Tensions, and Intentions

-Experiences were more mixed for participants who directly tried to use ChatGPT or other LLMs to assign qualitative codes to data.
-The most common experience was perhaps that of P5, who said \textit{``I tried to use ChatGPT to get the very general theme and the results were not that great, so I decided to code it manually, but I tried it.''} P9 engages in a process they refer to as \textit{``semi-coding,''} where they provide ChatGPT a chunk of text they already had intuitions about, and wanted to see if the LLM agreed with their perspective.
-Ultimately, however, they felt that the codes were \textit{``uninteresting in a way, or at least they were first level codes.''} This experience is also shared by P11, who explained that when they \textit{``asked it to assign some initial codes [on their dataset], oftentimes the response will be very high level and abstract, so it's not trustworthy at all.''} P17 disagreed, and had set up specific coding infrastructure that allowed them to identify whether an individual piece of social media data contains a rare occurrence of interest to their research.
+Experiences were more mixed for participants who directly tried to use LLMs to generate or assign qualitative codes to data.
+In these use cases, participants were seeking to replace or augment the process of generating and/or applying a codebook to label qualitative data.
+The most common experience was perhaps that of P5, who \textit{``tried to use ChatGPT to get the very general theme and the results were not that great, so I decided to code it manually, but I tried it.''} P9 engaged in a process they refer to as \textit{``semi-coding,''} where they provided ChatGPT a chunk of text they already had intuitions about, and wanted to see if the LLM agreed with their perspective.
+Ultimately, however, they felt that the codes were \textit{``uninteresting in a way, or at least they were first level codes.''} This experience was also shared by P11, who explained that when they \textit{``asked it to assign some initial codes [on their dataset], oftentimes the response will be very high level and abstract, so it's not trustworthy at all.''} P17 disagreed, and had set up specific coding infrastructure that allowed them to identify whether an individual piece of social media data contains a rare occurrence of interest to their research.
 P17 was seeking to identify and code specific types of gender-based online harassment in Reddit comments and derived the most advanced annotation pipeline we saw: \begin{quote} \textit{``I come up with 16 or 18 thematic categories, and then use them to describe the system that I'm looking at.
 That's qualitative work...
 I have... millions of comments, and most of those are garbage...
-So it's a needle in a haystack, and computation allows you to find and organize all those needles so that you can do the qualitative work.''} \end{quote} In their workflow, P17 derived codes based on initial data, and then constructed an LLM pipeline to annotate each post, using the LLM to take a first cut at organizing the data.
+So it's a needle in a haystack, and computation allows you to find and organize all those needles so that you can do the qualitative work.''} \end{quote} In their workflow, P17 derived codes based on initial data, and then constructed an LLM pipeline to annotate each post, using the LLM to take a first pass at organizing the data.
 P17 expressed that this process does not preclude deep qualitative work, since they still do a manual layer of qualitative analysis.